 Woolaroc Ranch, Museum & Wildlife Preserve

-Looking for that true Western Experience, then look no further than Woolaroc.
-This expansive wildlife preserve houses a magnificent museum and an elegantly rustic lodge that began their existence as the local getaway for Bartlesville Oilman Frank Phillips.
+If you're looking for that true Western experience, then look no further than Woolaroc.
+This expansive wildlife preserve houses a magnificent museum and an elegantly rustic lodge that began their existence as the local getaway for Bartlesville oilman Frank Phillips.

-Woolaroc, an abbreviation for – Woods, Lakes and Rocks – is located a few miles southwest of Bartlesville on the eastern edge of scenic Osage County.
-Visitors will find numerous varieties of animals and birds on this working ranch, some are native to the region others are more exotic.
+Woolaroc, an abbreviation for Woods, Lakes and Rocks, is located a few miles southwest of Bartlesville on the eastern edge of scenic Osage County.
+Visitors will find numerous varieties of animals and birds on this working ranch, some native to the region while others are more exotic.
 Many of the native animals are visible along the lengthy, wandering drive between the gate entrance and the Museum and Lodge setting.

 Woolaroc is open year-round and hosts many events and activities for children and adults alike including an animal barn, trail rides, and the Woolaroc Wonderland of Lights each Christmas season.